Bijections for planar maps with boundaries

 \subsection{Bijections in \bgirth\ $d$ when at least one internal face has degree $d$}

 As a unification and generalization of Sections~\ref{sec:general_case_quad_diss} and~\ref{sec:general_case_tri_diss}, we treat here the case where the marked boundary face $f_s$ has arbitrary degree, but at least one internal face has degree equal to the $f_s$-\bgirth.

 For $d,a\geq 1$, we denote by $\cGda$ the set of maps with boundaries, with a marked boundary face $f_s$ of degree $a$, and a marked internal face $f_e$ of degree $d$, and where all internal faces have degree in $\{d,d+1,d+2\}$.
 Clearly, maps in $\cGda$ have $f_s$-\bgirth\ at most $d$, and we denote by $\cAda$ the subset of maps from $\cGda$ having $f_s$-\bgirth\ $d$.
 For instance, $\Tbb{a}$ is the set of maps $\cG_1^{(a)}=\cA_1^{(a)}$ with all the internal faces of degree 3.
 Similarly, $\Qbb{2a}$ is the set of \emph{bipartite} maps in $\cG_2^{(2a)}$ with all the internal faces of degree 4; the bipartiteness condition is equivalent to the fact that every boundary has even length, and implies that the $f_s$-\bgirth\ is 2 (hence $\Qbb{2a}\subset \cA_2^{(2a)}$).
 Note that $\cAda$ is empty if $a<d$, and that $\cAdd$ identifies with the set of maps from $\cDd$ with a marked internal face of degree $d$.

 For $M\in\cAda$ we define a \emph{blocked region} of $M$ as an internally-enclosed set of faces $S$ such that $f_s\notin S$ and $f_e\in S$.
 Note that any blocked region has contour-length at least $d$, and that $S=\{f_e\}$ is a blocked region of contour-length $d$.
 We also claim that if $S_1$ and $S_2$ are blocked regions of contour length $d$, then $S_1\cup S_2$ is a blocked region of contour length $d$.
-Indeed, for any blocked regions $S_1,S_2$ the sets $S_1\cap S_2$ and $S_1\cap S_2$ are clearly blocked regions.
-Moreover, denoting $\ell_1$, $\ell_2$, $\ell_{1\cup 2}$, and $\ell_{1\cap 2}$ the contour lengths of $S_1$, $S_2$, $S_1\cap S_2$ and $S_1\cap S_2$ respectively, we have
+Indeed, for any blocked regions $S_1,S_2$ the sets $S_1\cup S_2$ and $S_1\cap S_2$ are clearly blocked regions.
+Moreover, denoting $\ell_1$, $\ell_2$, $\ell_{1\cup 2}$, and $\ell_{1\cap 2}$ the contour lengths of $S_1$, $S_2$, $S_1\cup S_2$ and $S_1\cap S_2$ respectively, we have